SuperMarcus/NineAnimator/docs/tools/backup-viewer.md

 ::: tip How do I use the Backup Viewer?

-NineAnimator uses a properity format `.naconfig` for backing up of your libraries.
+NineAnimator uses a propriety format `.naconfig` for backing up of your libraries.
 The `.naconfig` is essentially a binary, property list encoded dictionary with three
 entries: